ISMS Copilot

 Framework Support

-Onspring’s risk mapping capabilities extend to supporting a wide range of global compliance standards.
+Onspring's risk mapping capabilities extend to supporting a wide range of global compliance standards.
 These include ISO, NIST, CMMC, COBIT, SOX, ITIL, HIPAA, PCI, and AML.
 Its centralized risk register automates assessments, prioritizes risks based on impact, and manages responses effectively.
-Users can map these governance frameworks, laws, and regulations directly to their internal controls via a centralized control library.
 For organizations focusing on ESG management, Onspring offers materiality mapping, which incorporates specific frameworks and automates stakeholder accountability.

 Visualization Capabilities

+Onspring turns live data into actionable insights with its visualization tools.
+Users can transform data into interactive tables, charts, and maps.
 Features like interactive heat maps allow users to assess risks based on impact and likelihood, while point maps provide geographic insights, helping identify regional risk clusters or potential security threats.
-Clicking on any quadrant or point reveals specific risks tied to those areas.

 Scalability